Geofiction and History

 The first step in creating a history is to determine how it ties into the real world.
 Is it an alternate history?
 If so, then your job is simple: use real history up until the point of divergence (the point at which your alternate history begins) and start using your imagination from there on.

-What if your history is completely alien and not related to earth try, Omaha High Poker history at all?
+What if your history is completely alien and not related to earth also look at, Superstar CB Radio history at all?
 (Or is only related to real history tangentially, like with most science fiction novels about space colonization?)
 Then you can create a fictional history from a template.

 The Ancient Romans Revisited: An Example